R3tr093/Heroku-socket/README.md

 ```

-<p> And surprise theses new changes on our template come with new changes for our css too !
-Nothing really important to explain there i just give the code who setting my template for working on the same view.</p>
+<p> And surprise theses new changes on our template come with new changes for our <b>css</b> too !
+Nothing really important to explain there too, I just give the code who setting my template for let you working on the same view than me.</p>

 ``` css